adafruit/circuitpython-weekly-newsletter/_drafts/template22.md

 [![Adafruit Discord](https://discordapp.com/api/guilds/327254708534116352/embed.png?style=banner3)](https://discord.gg/adafruit)

-The Adafruit Discord community, where we do all our CircuitPython development in the open, reached over NUMBER humans, thank you!
-Adafruit believes Discord offers a unique way for CircuitPython folks to connect.
+The Adafruit Discord community, where we do all our CircuitPython development in the open, reached over NUMBER humans - thank you!
+Adafruit believes Discord offers a unique way for Python on hardware folks to connect.
 Join today at [https://adafru.it/discord](https://adafru.it/discord).

 ## ICYMI - In case you missed it

 [![ICYMI](../assets/2022mmdd/2022mmddicymi.jpg)](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev)

-The wonderful world of Python on hardware!
-This is our Python video-newsletter-podcast!
-The news comes from the Python community, Discord, Adafruit communities and more and is reviewed on ASK an ENGINEER Wednesdays.
+Python on hardware is the Adafruit Python video-newsletter-podcast!
+The news comes from the Python community, Discord, Adafruit communities and more and is broadcast on ASK an ENGINEER Wednesdays.
 The complete Python on Hardware weekly videocast [playlist is here](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev).
 The video podcast is on [iTunes](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](http://adafru.it/pohepisodes), [IGTV (Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).

-[Weekly community chat on Adafruit Discord server CircuitPython channel - Audio / Podcast edition](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016) - Audio from the Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET, this is the audio version on [iTunes](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016), Pocket Casts, [Spotify](https://adafru.it/spotify), and [XML feed](https://adafruit-podcasts.s3.amazonaws.com/circuitpython_weekly_meeting/audio-podcast.xml).
+[The weekly community chat on Adafruit Discord server CircuitPython channel - Audio / Podcast edition](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016) - Audio from the Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET, this is the audio version on [iTunes](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016), Pocket Casts, [Spotify](https://adafru.it/spotify), and [XML feed](https://adafruit-podcasts.s3.amazonaws.com/circuitpython_weekly_meeting/audio-podcast.xml).

-And lastly, we are working up a one-spot destination for all things podcast-able here - [podcasts.adafruit.com](https://podcasts.adafruit.com/)

 ## Codecademy "Learn Hardware Programming with CircuitPython"